Nepal

 What to wear

-Light, loose garments are recommended in the spring and summer, while woolens and jackets or similar warm clothing are needed from November to February.
+Light and loose garments are recommended in the spring and summer.
+The woolens and jackets or similar warm clothing are needed for winter.

 Money